Aestey/Concurrency2014/Schedule/Week1/README.md

 ##### Homework: Assignment 0 - Due before following lecture
 1. Introduce yourself, including your area of research and parallel programming experience.
+2. What knowledge or experience would you like to get out of this course?
-2. Why do you think running code in parallel will help overall performance.
+3. Why do you think running code in parallel will help overall performance?
 Will splitting up execution between 8 processing units get an 8x speed-up over a single processing unit?
 Why or why not?
-3. Do you foresee any problems involved with splitting execution up between multiple processing units, from a scalability and performance perspective?
+4. Do you foresee any problems involved with splitting execution up between multiple processing units, from a scalability and performance perspective?
+What parts of the parallel process do you anticipate will be the most challenging?

 #### Lecture 2